Current Housing Market Evaluation for Palm Beach County, Florida

 Degree Above Long Term Trend = 18.11%

 Presently, the county seems to be at an inflection point in its housing market.
 What is going to happen next is hard to say.
 Thus, comparing the current level of overpricing to the level of overpricing at the peak of the last cycle seems wise.
-Figure 2 provides a look at HPI scores from Q4-1977 through Q2-2006.
-Where Q2-2006 represents the peak of the last housing cycle in Palm Beach County.
+Exhibit 2 provides a look at HPI scores from Q4-1977 through Q2-2006, where Q2-2006 represents the peak of the last housing cycle in Palm Beach County.

 The Q2-2006 HPI score for Palm Beach County housing was 318.31.
 However, the projected HPI for the quarter was only 191.07.
 Therefore, county housing at the peak of the last cycle was 66.59% above its long-term pricing trend based on data from Q4-1977 through Q2-2006.

 Calculating expected HPI for Q2-2006 from the linear trend for the period Q4-1977 through Q2-2006, we see the expected HPI score for Q2-2006 was: